 434 S. Main St., Madison • 706-342-4743 • mmcc-arts.org

 The nonprofit is outside of Athens in a beautifully restored 1895 Romanesque Revival building.
 Programming ranges from visual art exhibitions to performing arts, and annual events include an antiques show, chamber music festival and tour of homes.
-Permanent exhibitions include a 1895 schoolroom, a gallery of original furnishings from the Arts and Crafts Period, a museum of Piedmont history and a series of portraits by George Andrews aka “The Dot Man.”
+In addition to rotating exhibitions, permanent exhibitions include a 1895 schoolroom, a gallery of original furnishings from the Arts and Crafts Period, a museum of Madison and Monroe counties, and a series of portraits by George Andrews aka “The Dot Man.”

 Oconee Cultural Arts Foundation (OCAF)